lynk-design/lynk/docs/components/animation.md

 );
 ```

-?> The animation will only be applied to the first child element found in `<l-animation>`.
+?> The animation will only be applied to the first child element found in `<lynk-animation>`.

 ## Examples